Master of ScienceApplied Urban Science

 Civic Analytics Track (CA)

-This track is for students who will utilize analytics and data-driven decision-making techniques to inform urban operations and policy decisions.
-The goal of the Civic Analytics track is to provide students with the skills and knowledge needed to develop and implement data-driven analytics projects within city agencies and other organizations or firms working with cities.
-Courses in this track will include Urban Decision Models, Civic Analytics, Applied Data Science, and Civic Technology Strategy.
+This track is for students who are more focused on learning how to utilize analytics and data-driven decision-making techniques to inform urban operations and policy decisions.
+The goal of the Civic Analytics track is to provide students with the skills and experiences needed to develop and implement data-driven analytics projects within city agencies and other organizations or firms working with cities.
+Courses include Urban Decision Models, Civic Analytics, Applied Data Science, and Civic Technology Strategy.

 One Year Full-Time Program